 - Pool safety gear: Life jackets and ring buoys are essential in cases of emergency, and if they don't work in an emergency, there can be serious consequences.
 Alarms that are meant to alert property owners of unexpected pool entrants are a great tool if they work properly.
 A defective alarm can be detrimental and fail to alert property owners of potential drownings.

-- Pool gates or barriers: Pool gates and barriers are essential to ensure there isn't any unwanted access, especially at times when a pool is not being monitored.
+- Pool gates or barriers: Pool gates and barriers are essential to ensure there isn't any unwanted access, especially when a pool is not being monitored.
 Pool gates and barriers can usually fail if their structure is compromised or the latching mechanism isn't working properly.

 How to Sue for Negligence for a Drowning Incident